alexhaydock/NekOS/README.md

 * Secure Boot validation from inside OS
   * PCR signing validation from inside OS, using vTPM
 * Reproducible firmware build with ability to pre-compute SEV hashes, allowing for Confidential Compute in BYOF environments
+  * Like how AWS do it for [their EDK II build](https://github.com/aws/uefi), which uses Nix to guarantee reproducibility
 * More interesting stuff in the userland
   * Add another layer to the chain with a signed shim & systemd-boot?
 * ISO build process, for booting this on real hardware